goat-community/goat-docs/docs/map/layer_style/smart_styling.md

 ### Heads and Tails

-The heads and tails method is used to deal with **datasets with a skewed distribution**.
+The Heads and Tails method is used to deal with **datasets with a skewed distribution**.
 It's designed to highlight extremes in the data, focusing on the **'heads' (the very high values)** and the **'tails' (the very low values)**.
 This method is particularly useful for datasets where the most important information is found in the extremes, and where highlighting these values can lead to greater insight and understanding.
 Per default, the data is distributed into 7 classes.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>
   <img src={require('/img/styling/heads_tails.png').default} alt="heads_tails" style={{ maxHeight: "auto", maxWidth: "auto", objectFit: "cover"}}/>
 </div>

-### Custom Breaks for <code>number</code>
+### Custom Breaks (for <code>numbers</code>)

 There are several options you can customize the <code>number</code> data: